hbctraining/Training-modules/Exploring_variants_with_GEMINI/README.md

 ### Description

 This repository has teaching materials for a **3 hour**, hands-on **Exploring genomic variants using GEMINI** workshop led at a relaxed pace.

-[GEMINI (GEnome MINIng)](https://github.com/arq5x/gemini) is a tool that helps turn those giant, sparse VCF variant matrices (millions of rows, thousands of columns) into a simple, accessible database.
-Within the database GEMINI annotates with just about everything out there.
-ENCODE, OMIM, dbSNP… plus internal annotations like regions of interest, candidate genes, etc. The resulting framework supports an interactive exploration of variant information in the context of numerous third-party genomic annotations.
+Exome-seq and WGS experiments result in large VCF (Variant Call Format) files with information about variants (SNPs, indels, etc.) present in the dataset.
+[GEMINI (GEnome MINIng)](https://github.com/arq5x/gemini) is a framework that helps turn VCF files with millions of rows and thousands of columns into simple and easily accessible databases.
+Within the database, GEMINI annotates variants with publicly available information, including ENCODE, OMIM, dbSNP, plus internal annotations like regions of interest, candidate genes, etc. The resulting framework/database supports an interactive exploration of variants in the dataset in the context of known information as well as sample information to rapidly get to the biology at play.

 ### Learning Objectives